Logo

 Leaders:

-During our second full day, we will explore the high temperate zone at Nevado del Ruiz, which is situated at above 3000m.
-Here, our main targets are the endemic Buffy Helmetcrest and the endemic and very localized Rufous-fronted Parakeet (which is often hard to find).
+Day 6: Today we will explore the high temperate zone at Nevado del Ruiz, which is situated at above 3000m.
+Here, amidst some impressive scenery, our main targets are the endemic Buffy Helmetcrest and the endemic and very localized Rufous-fronted Parakeet (which is often hard to find, but that regularly comes to roost to a known cliff).
 Other high-altitude species we are likely to see include Black-backed Bush-Tanager, Stout-billed Cinclodes, Many-striped Canastero, Red-crested Cotinga, Tawny Antpitta, Paramo Tapaculo, Andean Teal, Andean Duck, Plumbeous Sierra-finch and White-chinned Thistletail.
-We will also visit some fantastic hummingbird gardens where Viridian Metaltail, Golden-breasted Puffleg, Buff-winged Starfrontlet, Shining Sunbeam, Great Sapphirewing, Black-thighed Puffleg and Rainbow-bearded and Purple-backed Thornbills all occur.
+We will also visit some fantastic hummingbird gardens where Viridian Metaltail, Golden-breasted Puffleg, Buff-winged Starfrontlet, Shining Sunbeam, Great Sapphirewing, Black-thighed Puffleg and Rainbow-bearded and Purple-backed Thornbills all occur, as well as Golden-crowned Tanager.
+Overnight at Hacienda El Bosque, where we will search for Rufous-banded Owl.

-Day 13: In the morning we will pay a visit to a private reserve where, in recent times, a fantastic Crescent-faced Antpitta (formerly a very difficult bird) is coming to feed on mealworms.
-We hope the bird is still around by the time of our visit.
-Other interesting species that are present in the area include Grey-breasted Mountain Toucan and Ocellated Tapaculo.
-Later we will drive towards Jardin for a two nights stay, making a couple of birding stops en route.
+Day 7: In the morning we will look for the fantastic Crescent-faced Antpitta (formerly a very difficult bird throughout its range), which in recent times is coming to feed on mealworms, as well as the recently split Equatorial Antpitta.
+We hope the birds are still around by the time of our visit.
+Other interesting species that are present in the area include Grey-breasted Mountain Toucan, which regularly comes to feed on grapes put specifically for it, Slaty Brushfinch, the uncommon Paramo Seedeater and the magnificent Ocellated Tapaculo.
+Later we will drive to Manizales, where we will overnight.

 Tour details